API Testing Interview Questions

 2. Verify whether the system is authenticating the outcome when the API is updating any data structure

 3. Verify whether the API triggers some other event or request another API

 4. Verify the behavior of the API when there is no return value

 10. What are the advantages of API Testing?

 - API Testing is time effective when compared to GUI Testing.
 API test automation requires less code so it can provide faster and better test coverage.

 - API Testing helps us to reduce the testing cost.
 With API Testing we can find minor bugs before the GUI Testing.
-These minor bugs will become bigger during the GUI Testing.
-So finding those bugs in the API Testing will be cost effective to the Company.
+These minor bugs will become bigger during GUI Testing.
+So finding those bugs in the API Testing will be cost-effective to the Company.

 - API Testing is language independent.